 Players can then choose which version they prefer; the Swordsman has an offensive ability that lets them keep swinging their greatsword wildly, while the Warrior can use a defensive power that staggers nearby enemies and slowly regenerates health.

-Jarring world design
+Jarring environment design

 Strangers of Paradise presents a derelict world where Chaos has wrought destruction throughout each region.
 Similar ideas have been tackled excellently before, with classics from Fumito Ueda like Ico and Shadow of the Colossus taking the cake.
 Hidetaka Miyazaki, the brilliant director behind Elden Ring, Dark Souls, Bloodborne, Demon’s Souls and Sekiro, has previously stated that Ico showed him what video games could do.
 And with Demon’s Souls and Dark Souls, it’s clear how he was inspired by the works Ueda and his team crafted.

 These games understand the importance of silence.
 Not only do they utilize faded colors to translate the state of post-death, but they evoke hopelessness by focusing on atmospheric sound design and environments that are void of life yet incredibly beautiful.
 Instead of using subtle hues to translate the lifelessness of this world, Strangers of Paradise seems like it has an artificial filter over it that corrupts the naturalness of each color.